anyscale/templates/templates/batch-llm/README.md

 )
 ```

-Finally, make sure to either enable *Auto-select worker nodes* or configure your workspace cluster to have the appropriate GPU worker nodes:
+Finally, make sure to either enable *Auto-select worker nodes* or configure your workspace cluster to have the appropriate GPU worker nodes (A10G or L4):

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/batch-llm/assets/ray-data-gpu.png"/>